dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Tools/FlareVM - Forensics, Logic Analysis, and Reverse Engineering (Arsenal of Tools).md

 - Some tools:
 	- Wireshark
 		- Network protocol analyser for traffic recording and examination
+		- `ip.addr==10.10.10.10` in the filter field will list any packet that has a reference to IP address 10.10.10.10
 	- Nmap
 		- Vulnerability detection and network mapping tool
 	- Netcat